top of page

 If you’re seeking a diagnosis:

-Be open with your doctor about the impact symptoms have on your daily life.
+• Be open with your doctor about the impact symptoms have on your daily life.
 (Don’t worry about sounding like a hypochondriac!
-I would worry at first and not tell everything about my symptoms until it was so bad I could barely move.
-Then I gave up and did not care what anyone thought anymore.
+I worried at first and didn’t share everything about my symptoms until it was so bad I could barely move.
+Then I gave up and didn’t care what anyone thought anymore.
 Don’t get to that point.
 You are not a hypochondriac.
 You need answers!)

 Treatments and Ways to Cope